College Financial Planning with College Savings Analysis

 One of the most popular savings vehicles for college is a 529 college savings plan.
 They invest only in mutual funds, with the fund options being determined by which state plan you choose.
 You don’t need to invest in the state plan where you reside; compare the state plans to see which is the best fit for you.
 Some states allow a tax deduction if you reside in that state and contribute to a 529 plan, California does not.
 Check with your state – or contact us!

-There are no annual contribution limits on a 529 plan, however, there are aggregate contribution limits.
-Contributions to a 529 plan count as gift for gift-tax purposes.
-The current annual gift tax exclusion stands at $18,000 per beneficiary ($36,000 for gifts from a married couple).
+There are no annual contribution limits on a 529 plan; however, there are aggregate contribution limits.
+Contributions to a 529 plan count as gifts for gift‑tax purposes.
+The annual gift tax exclusion remains $19,000 per beneficiary in 2026 ($38,000 for gifts from a married couple).
 There are also no income restrictions for contributions.
 Both parents and grandparents can open accounts for the same beneficiary.

-The 529 plan also allows a donor to make five years of donations lumped ($18,000 x 5) into one large deposit of $90,000 with no gift tax implications.
-This can be a good estate planning tool as the $90,000 is outside of the donor’s estate, but they still are in control of the assets.
-The 529 plan is an investment account that lets the donor control the funds while keeping them in their own name.
-With few exceptions, the named beneficiary has no legal rights to the funds, unlike a UGMA/UTMA where the child takes control of the assets once they reach legal age.
-If the child who is named beneficiary chooses not to go to college, you can repurpose the money.
+The 529 plan also allows a donor to make five years of contributions at once ($19,000 × 5) for a total of $95,000 in 2026 with no gift‑tax implications.
+This can be a useful estate‑planning tool, as the $95,000 is removed from the donor’s taxable estate while they retain control of the assets.
+A 529 plan is an investment account that allows the donor to maintain ownership and control.
+With few exceptions, the named beneficiary has no legal rights to the funds, unlike a UGMA/UTMA account where the child gains control at the age of majority.
+If the beneficiary chooses not to pursue higher education, the donor can repurpose the funds.

 The 529 assets grow tax-free and the withdrawals on qualified expenses are tax-free.
 If the money is used for some other purpose, the earnings are taxed as ordinary income and there is a 10% penalty.
 Those taxes and penalties are only on the earnings, not the principal.
 The 529 has the flexibility of changing the beneficiary within the family with no penalty if the student decides not to attend college.